 Questions and Answers

-Q: Are there female children with minor correctable issues available?
+Q: Are there female children with minor correctable needs available?
 If so, what is the time frame from identifying the child to the application to travel?

 A: There are many children, both female and male available for adoption, however there are consistently more boys available than girls.
-These children range in age from 12 months to 13 years with the majority of children being two years and older.
-All children under the age of 6 have a diagnosed medical condition; while the children 6 years of age and older can be healthy or have a medical need.
+These children range in age from 18 months to 13 years with the majority of children being 30 months and older.
+All children under the age of 9 have a diagnosed medical condition; while the children 9 years of age and older can be healthy or have a medical need.
 The time frame to be matched with a child will vary depending on the age/gender of the child the parents request as well as their openness to medical needs.
-Some parents match very quickly, while other families will consider profiles for several months prior to matching.
+Some parents match very quickly, while other families will take up to 12 months to match after home study completion.
 Families who have more limited preferences will wait longer to be matched so Gladney encourages all parents to be as open in their preferences as possible, while still being realistic about specific family situations and available resources.

 Q: What are examples of “minor” medical needs?